ThinkDataEd/student/docs/unit4/essential.md

 data they are meant to collect and refined accordingly.

 ###**<u>[Lesson 5: Statistical Predictions using One Variable](lesson5.md)</u>**
-Anyone can make a prediction.
-But statisticians measure the success of their predictions.
+Anyone can make a prediction,  but statisticians measure the success of their predictions.
 This lesson encourages the classroom to consider different measures of success.

 ###**<u>[Lesson 6: Statistical Predictions by Applying the Rule](lesson6.md)</u>**